pbaker2018/Converttobinary/README.md

 The user can clear the result, if they wish, and start again.

 If the user clicks on the button: 'convert to binary' without first entering a number, an error message (toast) will appear.
-Similarly, if the user clicks on the button: 'clear' when the results field is already empty, an error message (toast) will appear.
+If the user clicks on the button: 'clear' when the results field is already empty, an error message (toast) will appear.

 ## Screen Recording of App